sujnanpatil/AZ-800-Administering-Windows-Server-Hybrid-Core-Infrastructure/Instructions/Labs/LAB_AK_02_Implementing_integration_between_AD DS_and_Azure_AD.md

    ![](media/azz26.png)

-   >**Note**: After the directory synchronization starts, it can take 15 minutes for Microsoft Entra ID objects to appear in the Microsoft Entra ID portal.
+   >**Note:** After the directory synchronization starts, it can take 15 minutes for Microsoft Entra ID objects to appear in the Microsoft Entra ID portal.

 1. In Microsoft Edge, go back to the **Microsoft Entra ID** page.